 Reconstruction of the current source density generating recorded extracellular potentials from these potentials is an ill-defined problem.
-The reason is that there is an infinite number of different distributions which could lead to the same recordings.
-Nevertheless, as the CSD is much more local reflection of the neural activity than the potentials, there were many attempts to find a viable reconstruction of the sources from the measured fields (Nicholson & Freeman 1975, Mitzdorf 1985, Pettersen et al. 2006).
-One recent candidate which has a number of advantages over the classical approach is the inverse CSD method (Pettersen et al. 2006, Lęski et al. 2007).
-It has been originally developed for situations where a set of recordings was collected on a regular rectangular grid.
-Given the construction of the method it is unclear how to proceed when one of the recordings is missing, due to a failure of one of the electrode contacts or in other cases.
-We have discussed here two approaches which might enable the application of iCSD method to sets with incomplete data.
+The reason is that there is an infinite number of different distributions, which could lead to the same recordings.
+Nevertheless, as the CSD is much more a local reflection of the neural activity than the potentials, there were many attempts to find a viable reconstruction of the sources from the measured fields (Nicholson & Freeman, 1975; Mitzdorf, 1985; Pettersen et al., 2006).
+One recent candidate, which has a number of advantages over the classical approach, is the inverse CSD method (Pettersen et al., 2006; Łęski et al., 2007).
+It was originally developed for situations where a set of recordings was collected on a regular rectangular grid.
+Given the construction of the method, it is unclear how to proceed when one of the recordings is missing due to a failure of one of the electrode contacts or in other cases.
+We have discussed here two approaches that might enable the application of iCSD method to sets with incomplete data.